openethereum/parity-ethereum/README.md

 $ cargo build --release --features final
 ```

-This will produce an executable in the `./target/release` subdirectory.
+This produces an executable in the `./target/release` subdirectory.

 Note: if cargo fails to parse manifest try: